 Clean your Gaming Laptop

-If you want your laptop to last longer, you should make sure you frequently maintain and clean it.
+If you want your laptop to last longer, you should make sure you maintain it properly.

 Dust is the number one killer of laptops.
 Due to the way that the fans pull in air to disperse the heat, they also pull in a lot of dust.
 The best way to keep on top of this is to clean your laptop of any dust and the surface it is located on.